Tag Archives: Slough House

 The dark humour of this series never fails to make me laugh out loud while the scenarios are one frightening step away from feeling possible.
 I do long, though, to hear Lamb’s inner thoughts.
 We are shown the mind of other Slow Horses but not Jackson Lamb.
 What really makes him tick?

-Click the title to read my reviews of the first four books in the Slough House series:-
+Click the title to read my reviews of the other books in the Slough House series:-

 If you like this, try:-